TheArkive/ahk-pi/README.md

 # fancy Ahk2Exe Handler

 If you don't use the fancy Ahk2Exe Handler (default) then each AHK folder should have its own `Compiler` folder with `.bin` files and `mpress.exe` if you need it.
 Otherwise you can place Ahk2Exe in a single folder and not have it copied into every AHK folder.
-If you do this be sure to rename the `.bin` files to add " v1" or " v2" as needed, except for `AutoHotkeySC.bin`.
-Leave that one alone, and configure it the way you want it.
+If you do this, and you want to combine AHK v1 and v2 `.bin` files, be sure to rename the `.bin` files to add " v1" or " v2" as needed, except for `AutoHotkeySC.bin`.
+Otherwise if you only use `.bin` files from a particular version of AHK, then you don't need to rename them.

 An example for renaming the bin files: